 - Put a bowl of marshmallows at the starting line and an empty bowl at the finish line (one per team).
-Be sure to have equal number of marshmallows per team, so it is fair for all players and teams.
+Be sure to have an equal number of marshmallows per team, so it is fair for all players and teams.
 For instance, if you have 10 players on each team, put 10 or 20 marshmallows in the starting bowl (depending on whether you want each player to play once or twice).
-If you have an uneven number of players per team, ask one or more players from team with fewer students take an extra turn.
+If you have an uneven number of players per team, ask one or more players from the team with fewer students to take an extra turn.

 - You may want to use a small table (or box) to hold the bowls at the starting and finish line.

 How to Play